symfony/symfony-docs/components/serializer.rst

 .. seealso::

     This article explains the philosophy of the Serializer and gets you familiar with the concepts of normalizers and encoders.
-The examples provided assume that you use the Serializer as an independent component.
-If you intend to use the Serializer in the Symfony application, please read :doc:`/serializer` after you finish this article.
+The code examples assume that you use the Serializer as an independent component.
+If you are using the Serializer in a Symfony application, read :doc:`/serializer` after you finish this article.

 Using the Serializer component is really simple.
 You just need to set up the :class:`Symfony\\Component\\Serializer\\Serializer` specifying